peverett/YMDK75_SP84_ISO_build_log/case_models/README.md

 I have a Prusa MK3S Printer, and used the PrusaSlicer software to slice the models for printing.

+### UPDATE: 2021-07-28
+Added .SVG files for the keyboard case tops and bottoms.

 ## Print Settings

 For printing, I used the basic default settings.